Morimahmoudi/CardioOncology/README.md

 #### Outline of project

-the code is available in this notebook: LASSO.ipynb
+the code is available in this notebook: LASSO (1).ipynb

 ##### Contact and Further Information
 For proteomics database and other information, please contact Morteza Mahmoudi at mahmou22@msu.edu